gitlabhq/gitlabhq/PROCESS.md

 but they will go into the _next_ release, unless they are manually cherry-picked into the stable branch.
 By freezing the stable branches 2 weeks prior to a release, we reduce the risk of a last minute merge request potentially breaking things.

+### Between the 1st and the 7th

+These types of merge requests need special consideration:

+* **Large features**: a large feature is one that is highlighted in the kick-off and the release blogpost; typically this will have its own channel in Slack and a dedicated team with front-end, back-end, and UX.
+* **Small features**: any other feature request.

+**Large features** must be with a maintainer **by the 1st**.
+It's OK if they aren't completely done, but this allows the maintainer enough time to make the decision about whether this can make it in before the freeze.
+If the maintainer doesn't think it will make it, they should inform the developers working on it and the Product Manager responsible for the feature.

+**Small features** must be with a reviewer (not necessarily maintainer) **by the 3rd**.

+Most merge requests from the community do not have a specific release target.
+However, if one does and falls into either of the above categories, it's the reviewer's responsibility to manage the above communication and assignment on behalf of the community member.

 ### On the 7th

 Merge requests should still be complete, following the